-The Company and its domestic subsidiaries calculated the amounts of deferred tax assets and deferred tax liabilities based on the Income Tax Act prior to amendment regarding the transition to group tax sharing system established in "Act for Partial Amendment of the Income Tax Act, etc." (Act No.8 of 2020) and the items for which the single tax payment system was amended in line with the transition to group tax sharing system, in accordance with the treatment specified by paragraph 3 of "Practical Solution on the Treatment of Tax Effect Accounting for the Transition from the Consolidated Taxation System to the Group Tax Sharing System" (PITF No.39, March 31, 2020) instead of the provision of paragraph 44 of "Implementation Guidance on Tax Effect Accounting" (ASBJ Guidance No. 28, February 16, 2018).
+The Company and its domestic subsidiaries calculated the amounts of deferred tax assets and deferred tax liabilities based on the Income Tax Act prior to amendment regarding the transition to group tax sharing system established in "Act for Partial Amendment of the Income Tax Act, etc. "(Act No.8 of 2020) and the items for which the single tax payment system was amended in line with the transition to group tax sharing system, in accordance with the treatment specified by paragraph 3 of "Practical Solution on the Treatment of Tax Effect Accounting for the Transition from the Consolidated Taxation System to the Group Tax Sharing System" (PITF No.39, March 31, 2020) instead of the provision of paragraph 44 of "Implementation Guidance on Tax Effect Accounting" (ASB) Guidance No. 28, February 16, 2018).

 The Company and its domestic subsidiaries will transition from a consolidated tax filing system to a group tax sharing system for corporate tax purpose from the next fiscal year.

 From the beginning of the next fiscal year, the Company and its domestic subsidiaries will apply "Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System" (PITF No.42, August 12, 2021) which provides the practical solution on the accounting and the disclosure of corporate tax, local tax, and tax effect accounting.

-Significant components of the difference between the statutory and effective tax rates for the years ended March 31, 2022 and 2021 are as follows:
+Significant components of the difference between the statutory and effective tax rates for the years ended March 31, 2023 and 2022 are as follows:

-2022 2021
+2023 2022

 Statutory tax rate in Japan 30.62% 30.62%

 Adjustments:

-Tax credits (4.14) (7.52)
+Tax credits (5.55) (4.14)

+Difference in statutory tax rates of subsidiaries (1.15) (0.87)

-Others, net 0.27 0.27
+Others, net 0.61 1.14

-Effective tax rate 26.75% 23.37%
+Effective tax rate 24.53% 26.75%

-12. Net Assets
+13. Net Assets